Early-morning fire destroys vacant Napier lodge

 With squatters and other homeless sheltering on the property from time to time, there had been other small fires, some scarring the white concrete exterior of the three-level home next-door, fleeing resident Anne Brown saying she had only recently been thinking about painting over scorches.

-In January 2019, an Auckland family announced the purchase of the site, and the adjoin carpark and premises off Hastings St with plans to build a hotel of about 100 rooms.
+In January 2019, an Auckland family announced the purchase of the site, and the adjoining carpark and premises off Hastings St with plans to build a hotel of about 100 rooms.

 The advent of the pandemic stalled the plans, leading to an announcement in September 2021 that the old building would be refurbished as a type of motel accommodation retaining the frontage for historic appeal.